- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Langston Hughes was born on this date in 1902.
-He was an African American writer
+He was a Black Gay and Bisexual writer

 Langston Hughes was active in social and political causes, using his poetry as a vehicle for cultural protest.
-He traveled to the Soviet Union, Haiti, and Japan, and he served as the Madrid correspondent for a Baltimore, Maryland newspaper during the Spanish Civil War.
-Hughes wrote over 50 books and his drama Mulatto was performed 373 times on Broadway.
-Hughes also became known for the character Jesse B. Simple that he created in the 1940's for the Chicago Defender & New York Post.
+He traveled to the Soviet Union, Haiti, and Japan, and he served as the Madrid correspondent for the Baltimore Afro-American newspaper during the Spanish Civil War.
+Hughes wrote over 50 books, and his drama Mulatto was performed 373 times on Broadway.
+Hughes also became known for the character Jesse B. Simple which he created in the 1940s for the Chicago Defender & New York Post.
 The humor and dialect of Jesse Simple disguised his common sense while depicting the everyday American experiences of Black citizens.

 African Americans/Voices of Triumph

 by Dr. Henry Louis Gates Jr.